-Education Savings Account – A state funded/controlled “school choice” program
+Education Savings Account – A state “school choice” program; currently non-operational

-2017 Update on the ESA Program: Two bills, SB 359 (Senator Hammond) & SB 506 (Governor Sandoval) have been filed during the 2017 NV Legislative Session to update the ESA program in lieu of the Supreme Court decision issued last year (see Editor’s Note).
-At this time, 4/12/17, it looks like only SB 506 is moving forward.
+4/12/2017 Update on the ESA Program: Two bills, SB 359 (Senator Hammond) & SB 506 (Governor Sandoval) have been filed during the 2017 NV Legislative Session to update the ESA program in lieu of the Supreme Court decision issued last year (see Editor’s Note).
+As of now, it looks like only SB 506 is moving forward.
 This bill contains a “funding” correction along a few adjustments to the program.
 The major issue at hand is that because the program cannot be funded using government funding earmarked for public schools, the Governor would like to use $60 million from the state’s “general fund” (which is not enough to cover the existing applications on file) to fund the program.
 We will wait until we know whether this bill passes to update the specifics of some changes to the program created by the this piece of legislation.

 Editor’s Note: On Sept.
 29, 2016 the Nevada Supreme Court ruled on two lawsuits brought against the NV ESA law, 16-30306 NV SC.Schwartz v.
 Lopez 09.29.16 .
 The “funding mechanism” for the program being found unconstitutional the program has a permanent injunction on it.
 A solution to the problem will need to be addressed by the 2017 Legislature.
 9/29/16 Nevada Appeal Story

 See our blog post, Education Liberty vs. School Choice for continuing updates on the impact of the ESA program on homeschool freedom in Nevada.